 In 1997 I was unemployed and recovering from some serious illness.
-I was disenchanted with the church, and more wounded than I knew.
+I was disenchanted with the church, and was more wounded than I knew.
 I'd had huge commitment, some talent, and the beginnings of some wisdom.
-I felt like I was really beginning to be useful as a minister.
+I'd felt like I was really beginning to be useful as a minister.
 All that was no match for fear and lies.
 The whole experience showed in sharp relief the pointlessness of much that churches were doing- all the busyness and shifting of deck chairs.

-Struggling back to work, faced with what seemed like pointless shuffling in the parishes I knew, (and badly lacking in perspective, I suspect) I had no answers.
+Struggling back to work, faced with what seemed like pointless shuffling in the parishes I knew, badly lacking in perspective, I had no answers.
 I had no language to communicate what little I knew.
 I could see no future for the traditional parish I had grown up with.
 I wanted to explore and search, but felt like I was been asked to shout the old words even louder so they would somehow work.
 I felt like I was being asked to embody a lie to help people feel safe and happy about things they could no longer believe.

 It's been a privilege to talk and write to people from all over the world- nothing like as many as I would have liked, but enough.
 I've had the privilege of being able to write a little truth, and to encourage people to be honest with, and face their struggles.
-I wanted people to know that it is ok to doubt, and fear, and struggle, and have no answers Especially men; we are supposed to be so self sufficient.
+I wanted people to know that it is ok to doubt, and fear, and struggle, and have no answers.
+Especially men; we are supposed to be so self sufficient.
 Other men- and women- pounce on any sign of weakness.